Dentist Office Questions

 A: You are eligible to enroll in a Delta Dental Individual and Family plan if you are a Kansas resident and at least 18 years of age.
+You may not be covered by another Delta Dental of Kansas plan.
 Dependents are covered to age 26, if they are unmarried.
 Acceptance is guaranteed regardless of dental history or pre-existing conditions.

-Q: What is the difference between the Gold, Silver and Bronze plans?
+Q: What is the difference between the Platinum, Gold, Silver and Bronze plans?

 A: The biggest difference is in the services that are covered.
-The Bronze plan has a focus on preventive services, including coverage for check-ups and cleanings, and basic dental services such as fillings and extractions.
-The Gold and Silver plans are more comprehensive plans that are similar to employer-sponsored plans.
-The Silver plan focuses on oral health preventive care like cleanings and x-rays and includes coverage on basic and major services and a higher annual maximum benefit.
-Please refer to our Compare Plans page for complete information about each option.
+The Bronze plan has a focus on preventive services, including coverage for check-ups and cleanings, and basic dental services such as fillings and non-surgical extractions.
+The Platinum, Gold and Silver plans are more comprehensive plans with coverage for major services such as crowns, dentures and surgical extractions.
+The Platinum plan is the only plan with implant coverage.
+Please refer to our View Plans page for more detailed information about each option.

-Q: What is the difference between Delta Dental PPO, Delta Dental Premier and out-of-network dentists?
+Q: What is the difference between Delta Dental PPO SM Delta Dental Premier® and out-of-network dentists?

-A: The Delta Dental Premier network is the largest managed fee-for-service network with more than 90% of Kansas dentists participating.
-The Delta Dental PPO network is the largest PPO network with more than 50% of Kansas dentists participating.
-Generally, patients who receive services from a Delta Dental PPO dentist experience greater out-of-pocket savings.
+A: The Delta Dental Premier network is our largest network with more than 95% of Kansas dentists participating, and the Delta Dental PPO network includes more than 65% of Kansas dentists.
+Generally, patients in a Delta Dental's Individual and Famly plan who receive services from a Delta Dental PPO dentist experience greater out-of-pocket savings.

 With your Delta Dental Individual and Family plan, you may see any dentist you wish.
 Even if your dentist does not participate in a Delta Dental network, you can receive treatment and still receive Delta Dental benefits.
 However, there are many advantages to seeing a dentist who is a member of the Delta Dental PPO or Delta Dental Premier networks.
 By going to a Delta Dental PPO or Delta Dental Premier dentist, you will have lower out-of-pocket expenses than going to an out-of-network dentist.